systemd/mkosi/mkosi.md

 : When used with the `qemu` verb, this option specifies whether QEMU should be configured with a vsock.
 Takes a boolean value or `auto`.
 Defaults to `auto`.

+`QemuSwtpm=`, `--qemu-swtpm=`

+: When used with the `qemu` verb, this option specified whether to start an instance of swtpm to be used as a TPM with qemu.
+This requires swtpm to be installed on the host.
+Takes a boolean value or `auto`.
+Defaults to `auto`.

 `QemuArgs=`

 : Space-delimited list of additional arguments to pass when invoking